Tailoring My Clothes, Fitting into My Life in America

 Michelle Chikaonda is a nonfiction writer from Blantyre, Malawi, currently living in Philadelphia, Pennsylvania.
 She has won the Literary Award for Narrative Nonfiction of the Tucson Festival of Books, the Stephen J. Meringoff Award for Nonfiction of the Association of Literary Scholars, Critics and Writers, the Archie D. and Bertha H. Walker Scholarship for writers of color from the Fine Arts Work Center in Provincetown, and is a Pushcart prize nominee.
 She is a VONA fellow, and is currently published in The Globe and Mail, Hobart, Arts and Africa, and the Kalahari Review, among others.

 Enter your email address to receive notifications for author Michelle Chikaonda

-You have been added to the notification list for author Michelle Chikaonda
+Confirmation link sent to your email to add you to notification list for author Michelle Chikaonda

 More in this series

 “Many look at the world through the eyes of conquerors.
 What happens when you stop taking your position for granted?”